mesosphere/kudo-cassandra-operator/docs/backup.md

 ### Remove the old KUDO Cassandra instance (optional)

-This is not required, but may help if your cluster does not have enough resources to run two Cassandra clusters at the same time.
+This step is not required, but may help if your cluster does not have enough resources to run two Cassandra clusters at the same time.

 ```bash
 kubectl kudo uninstall --instance $INSTANCE_NAME --namespace $NAMESPACE